 “The enclosed walled garden plays host to a mix of topiary and soft planting against a chalky backdrop of shutterboard cladding to create a design typical of a manicured Chelsea roof garden, setting the scene for sophisticated al fresco dining and sunshine reclining.”

 There’s something about the “wonkiness” of the windows in the front of the cottage that endears it to me even more.
 It looks like a cottage a child might draw or something, doesn’t it? 🙂

 Want to visit Sweetpea Cottage in Cornwall?
-Check Unique Home Stays for all the photos and rental information.
+Check the listing for rental information.